Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - To-dos: Simple task lists with assignments and due dates

-- Message Board: Async announcements and discussions, no chat chaos
+- Message Board: Async announcements and discussions, no chat noise

-- Hill Charts: Unique visual tool to show project progress (where you're "climbing" vs. "descending")
+- Hill Charts: A unique visual tool to show project progress (whether you're "climbing" or "descending")

 - Automatic Check-ins: Scheduled prompts like "What did you work on today?"

-- Client access: Invite external stakeholders without paying per seat
+- Client access: Invite external stakeholders without per-seat costs

 - Flat pricing: One price for unlimited users